bowers-illinois-edu/egap-latex-guide/latex-guide.md

 change the font and use `xelatex` to make a pdf, say, trying `latexmk -xelatex example.tex`?

-# LaTeX workflows
+# 3. LaTeX workflows

-A given scientific paper will require many files.
-For example, a research team may split the document into multiple  `.tex` files (`intro.tex`, `results.tex`, etc.) and then combine them for compilation into one big `main.tex`; many papers involve multiple `.pdf` files for figures, `.tex` files for tables, and at least one `.bib` file for bibliographies.
+A given scientific paper will require many files and often involves many authors.
+For example, several `.tex` files (for different sections), multiple figures (in the form of `.pdf`s), and bibliographis (in `.bib` files) may all be part of the paper.
+Organizing these files is a consistent fashion will lead to a clear process when dealing with revisions at a later date.

-For example a `main.tex` file might look like this:
+As a specific example a `main.tex` file might look like this:

 ```{.latex}
 \documentclass{article}